Ingredients

 - The received quantity must be confirmed

-Stock counts use ingredients to compare counted stock with the current book stock.
+Stock counts compare counted stock with the current book stock.
 During a stock count, you can:- Select a storage unit

 - Count ingredients